AtaYalcin/covertovert/code/README.md

 # Performance
 ## Capacity
 The covert channel capacity is calculated and printed after the transmission is complete.
 The exact capacity will depend on the network conditions and the chosen parameters (min_size, max_size, threshold).
-In our tests, we achieved a transmission rate of approximately X bits per second (replace X with your actual measured rate).
+In our tests, we achieved a transmission rate of approximately X bits per second.

 # Parameters